-I’d like you to write a ~1200-word description of YOUR LEARNING EXPERIENCE in the course as a whole.
-Which ideas will stick with you?
+I’d like you to write a ~800-word description of YOUR LEARNING EXPERIENCE for the course as a whole.
+Which topics or ideas will stick with you?
 Which were not worth the trouble?
 What did you get interested in that we didn’t do enough with?
-What was boring that we did too much of?
+When were you most and least excited about the material?
 How might you use the skills and approaches we learned in the course outside of anything related to history?
 Or do you think that’s impossible?

 This assignment serves three purposes that I see as equally important.

 Basically, if you’re on the bubble between two grades (usually A / A- or B+ / A-), a thoughtful reflection gets you the higher grade.
-A mostly superficial reflection, but with some effort behind it, doesn’t really affect your grade one way or the other.
-Not doing the assignment or making a minimal effort can lower your grade one notch (A to A-).
+A fairly superficial reflection, but clearly with some effort behind it, doesn’t really affect your grade one way or the other.
+Not doing the assignment or making an obviously minimal effort can lower your grade one notch (A to A-).

 In short, a reasonable effort ensures that you at least keep whatever grade you have, and a strong effort makes an argument why you should go up to the next grade.
 Students have raised their grade from solid A to an A+ with a strong final reflection.